World lawn and indoor bowls events: World Indoor Bowls Championships

+One of two World Championship indoor events.
 Organised by the PBA/World Bowls Tour.
 First held in 1979, the World Indoor Bowls Championships for men and women are held every year.
 There are currently five events, the open singles, the open pairs, the women's singles, the mixed pairs and open under-25 singles.
 It is currently organised by the Professional Bowls Association and the World Bowls Tour and involves mainly Northern Hemisphere nations.

 World Bowls Indoor Championship

+One of two World Championship indoor events.
 Organised jointly by World Bowls and the IIBC.
 A new event starting in 2022 (a merger of the former World Cup Singles and IIBC championships.
 Rival competition to the PBA and WBT event listed above.

 World Singles Champion of Champions

 Organised by World Bowls.
 A leading outdoor event held annually between the winners of the respective National Championships.

 Pacific Games

 Organised by Pacific Games Council.
 A leading outdoor event held every four years between the Pacific Islands nations as part of the Pacific Games.